jsommers/switchyard/documentation/advanced_api.rst

 Switchyard contains methods to make it possible to change the *attribute* on which lookups are performed, to *add* new mappings from a value on the mapped attribute to a packet header class, and to *completely (re)initialize* the mappings from attribute values to packet header classes.
 Noting that one should, of course, use care when modifying any existing mappings or when modifying the attribute on which mappings are performed, here are the three *class* methods available on ``PacketHeaderBase``-derived classes:

 ``set_next_header_class_key(attr)``
   This method is used to specify the *attribute* on which lookups to determine the next header class should be performed.
 Switchyard-provided header classes contain sensible defaults for this value.
-For example, with ``Ethernet`` this attribute is preconfigured as ``ethertype``, for ``IPv4`` this attribute is configured as ``protocol``, and with ``UDP`` and ``TCP`` this attribute is configured as ``dst`` (i.e., the destination port is used as the key).
+For example, with ``Ethernet`` this attribute is preconfigured as ``ethertype``, and for ``IPv4`` this attribute is configured as ``protocol``.
+There is no default configuration set for ``UDP`` or ``TCP``, but the natural choice would be ``dst`` (i.e., to use the destination port as the key).
 Most other headers are configured with the empty string, indicating that no "next header" is assumed by Switchyard.

 ``add_next_header_class(attr, hdrcls)``
   This method is used to add a new attribute value-header class mapping to the next header mapping dictionary.